 - Upgrading service containers in the manager and worker nodes

 - Changing any other resources in the Azure Resource Group that hosts Docker for Azure

 - We recommend only attempting upgrades of swarms with at least 3 managers.
-A 1-manager swarm may not be able to maintain quorum during the upgrade
+A 1-manager swarm may not be able to maintain quorum during an upgrade.

 New releases are announced on the Release Notes page.

-This will initiate a rolling upgrade of the Docker swarm and service state will be maintained during and after the upgrade.
+This initiates a rolling upgrade of the Docker swarm.
+Service state is maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.
-Note that single containers started (for example) with
+Single containers which are not part of services (for example, containers started with

-docker run -d are not preserved during an upgrade.
-This is because they are not Docker Swarm services but are known only to the individual Docker engines.
+docker run) are not preserved during an upgrade.
+This is because they are not Docker services but are known only to the individual Docker engine where they are running.

 The upgrade process may take several minutes to complete.
 You can follow the progress of the upgrade either from the output of the upgrade command or from the Azure UI by going to the Azure UI blades corresponding to the Virtual Machine Scale Sets hosting your manager and worker nodes.
 The URL for the Azure UI blades corresponding to your subscription and resource group is printed in the output of upgrade command above.
 They follow the following format: